Computer Forensics Investigator

 A study conducted by security vendor AVG has found that Australia ranks highest in the world for instances of cyber crime, with 39% of survey respondents having fallen victim to cyber crime, compared to 28% of American respondents and just 1% of respondents from Spain and Sweden.

 Lyonswood has a great deal of experience in dealing with instances of cyber crime, with an in-house computer forensics team that deals with data recovery, discovery and retrieval at our purpose-equipped premises.
-Unlike others in the field, we do not outsource your data and corporate intellectual property to third parties, ensuring that you can trust Lyonswood with even the most delicate of matters to do with cyber crime.
+Unlike others in the field, our computer forensics investigator team do not outsource your data and corporate intellectual property to third parties, ensuring that you can trust Lyonswood with even the most delicate of computer forensic investigations and matters to do with cyber crime.

-At Lyonswood, we have seen a rapid increase in the amount of enquiries received from victims of internet crime over the years, as technologies get more sophisticated and more people are fooled.
+At Lyonswood, we have seen a rapid increase in the number of enquiries received from victims of internet crime over the years, as technologies get more sophisticated and more people are fooled.
 Many instances of internet fraud go unreported – we believe that the percentage of victims is far greater than the statistics would indicate.
-To respond to this increase, we have boosted our in-house team by enlisting the help of skilled forensic technicians who are constantly improving their skills and qualifications to keep abreast of developments in detection and deception.
+To respond to this increase, we have boosted our in-house computer forensics investigations team by enlisting the help of skilled forensic technicians who are constantly improving their digital forensics skills and qualifications to keep abreast of developments in detection and deception.

-There are very few certified computer hacking forensic investigators (CHFI) in the world – at Lyonswood, we are pleased to have Australia’s first qualified investigators that specialise in computer hacking forensics.
+There are very few certified computer hacking forensic investigators (CHFI) in the world – at Lyonswood, we are pleased to have Australia’s first qualified forensic computer examiners that specialise in computer hacking forensics.

-The EC Council’s CHFI certification is a course that teaches the skills, provides the knowledge, and gives a person the tools needed to catch cyber-thieves.
-By training someone to use the same pathways, backdoors, network weaknesses, and computer programs the hackers use, the penetration tester becomes the hackers enemy.
+The EC Council’s CHFI certification is a course that teaches the skills, provides the knowledge, and gives a person the computer science tools needed to catch cyber-thieves.
+By training someone to use the same pathways, backdoors, network weaknesses, and computer programs the hackers use, the penetration tester becomes the hacker’s enemy.

 Hackers are not the only threat to companies: employees who believe they are being treated unfairly can cause a system shutdown, or commit industrial espionage.
-By using a certified hacker, these employees can be identified and prosecuted.
-Law enforcement agencies can use the services of a EC-Council CHFI-certified employee to trace website owners and servers used in criminal activity.
-With these traces a criminal who thought they were totally anonymous become totally findable.
+By using a certified hacker as a computer forensics investigator, these employees can be identified and prosecuted.
+Law enforcement agencies can use the services of an EC-Council CHFI-certified employee to trace website owners and servers used in criminal activity.
+With these traces, a criminal who thought they were totally anonymous becomes totally findable.

-Prevention is key when protecting files of a confidential nature in most computers.
+Prevention is key when protecting files of a confidential nature on most computers.
 Large corporations like banks, insurance companies and law firms all keep confidential information that, if attacked, could end up harming thousands of customers.
 By performing internal computer audits, any threat can be neutralised before it becomes active.
-All hackers leave a trail when first entering a system – computer forensics investigators can detect these traces and close down their pathways before any real damage is done.
+All hackers leave a trail when first entering a system – computer forensic experts can detect these traces and close down their pathways before any real damage is done.

 Employees may hurt a company by deleting, destroying or encrypting files – a computer forensics investigator can recover these files and follow the hacker’s trail, tracing the employee who committed the crime.

 For both individuals and businesses, email fraud is becoming a growing concern.
-Once these crimes have been committed, it is often hard to prosecute anyone due to the vast resources available to the criminal – however, once again, they are trackable with the assistance of a certified forensics investigator.
+Once these crimes have been committed, it is often hard to prosecute anyone due to the vast resources available to the criminal – however, once again, they are trackable with the assistance of certified computer forensic specialists.